Skip to content

 In the event, energy flows from the agent to the patient in the form that the verb describes.
 Consider the following sentence, where the child is the agent that departs energy in the form of a push to the ball, the patient.

-la bace dape la bol. – The child hits the ball.
+la bacha dape la bol. – The child hits the ball.

 There can also be an instrument that mediates the flow of energy from the agent to the patient.
 The sequence agent > instrument > patient reflects the flow of energy in an action chain.

-la bace uze la bang dape la bol. – The child uses the bat to hit the ball.
+la bacha uze la bang dape la bol. – The child uses the bat to hit the ball.

 The order of the participants is in line with the order of the action chain in reality.
 The agent, as the origin of the energy flow, is in the beginning, the instrument is in the middle, and the patient, as the recipient of the energy flow, is in the end.